smartnsoft/backgrounddetector-android/README.md

 ## Download

-To add SmartLayoutInflator to your project, include the following in your **app module** `build.gradle` file:
+To add Background Detector to your project, include the following in your **app module** `build.gradle` file:

 ```groovy
 implementation ("com.smartnsoft:backgrounddetector:${latest.version}")